diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 4. The last function is just a drawing output of the free energy, gradient and the Kong-Liu effective sample size.

-Now we fill the main function:
+Now we fill the main function with this new object:

 .. code-block:: python